proafxin/football_manager/README.md

 Make sure you have `virtualenv` installed (`python -m pip install virtualenv`).
 You may need to specify `python3` instead of `python` depending on your system.
 Create a virtual environment in your root project directory using `virtualenv env`.
 Activate the environment using `env/Scripts/activate` on Windows or `source bin/activate` on Linux/Mac.
 When you are done, you can deactivate the environment by using `deactivate`.
 Inside the environment, run `python -m pip install -r requirements.txt`.

+Generate a Django secret key and assign it to the environment variable `FIFA_MANAGER_DJANGO_SECRET_KEY` in your machine.

 Run `python manage.py makemigrations manager` and `python manage.py makemigrations`.
 Then run `python manage.py migrate`.
 This will create the necessary tables for the application to run.

 ## Testing and Running